 If your window is shaded, either by trees or buildings, or gets direct sun for only four hours or less, you might find that more houseplants will be happy in this location.
 Start with those that like west-facing light and see how they do.
 Other options include adding a sheer curtain to cut down on the light or moving the plants so they’re away from the window itself.
 Moving plants is also a good idea if the window gets very cold in winter.

-Basic care.
 Care needs vary depending on the type of plant.
-Succulents and most herbs like drier conditions and less humidity; basil, citrus, geraniums and crotons are happier with more humidity.
+Succulents and most herbs like drier conditions and less humidity; basil, citrus, geraniums, and crotons are happier with more humidity.
 Many of these houseplants also do well in higher indoor temperatures.
 And, like most houseplants, they prefer to be kept out of drafts and safeguarded against extreme temperatures.
-These houseplants are also subject to common pests, such as mealybugs, aphids, scale and spider mites.
-Wipe the infestation off or use an insecticidal soap, neem oil or horticultural oil.
+These houseplants are also subject to common pests, such as mealybugs, aphids, scale, and spider mites.
+Wipe the infestation off or use an insecticidal soap, neem oil, or horticultural oil.

 If your plant is not growing and thriving, it may not be getting enough light, especially if the light coming in is filtered by buildings and trees.
 If so, move the plant closer to the window to increase the amount of light it receives.

-Succulent star.
 Jade plant may start out fairly small, but give it some time and the right conditions, and it can be a statement plant in your home.
-Jade plants have been known to reach 8 feet tall and 3 feet wide, although for most situations 2 to 3 feet tall and a foot wide is likelier.
+Jade plants have been known to reach eight feet tall and three feet wide, although for most situations two to three feet tall and a foot wide is likelier.
 Either way, this easy-care succulent known for its smooth leaves can thrive for years.
 With luck, you’ll even get blooms.

-Let the soil dry out about 1 inch below the surface between waterings and allow it to drain thoroughly so it is most but not soggy.
+Let the soil dry out about one inch below the surface between waterings, and allow it to drain thoroughly so it is moist but not soggy.
 Fertilize twice a year with a water-soluble solution, adding it to moist soil.
 Jade plants prefer slightly drier conditions in winter.